 Smoking.
-Cigarette smoking lowers HDL levels and is an independent risk factor for cardiovascular disease.
+Cigarette smoking lowers HDL cholesterol levels and is an independent risk factor for cardiovascular disease.

 Obesity.
-Obesity is a ssociated with increased total cholesterol, LDL, VLDL, and triglycerides, as well as with decreased levels of HDL.
+Obesity is associated with increased total, LDL, and VLDL cholesterol, and triglycerides, as well as with decreased levels of HDL cholesterol.

 Diabetes mellitus and the metabolic syndrome.
-Hyperinsulinemia is associated with low HDL levels and hypertriglyceridemia.
+Hyperinsulinemia is associated with low HDL cholesterol levels and hypertriglyceridemia.

 Physical inactivity.
-A lack of regular exercise is associated with low HDL concentrations.
+A lack of regular exercise is associated with low HDL cholesterol concentrations.

 Nephrotic syndrome.
 This condition is usually associated with elevated cholesterol and triglyceride concentrations.
 Decreased vascular oncotic pressure due to proteinuria leads to increased lipoprotein production by the liver.

 Hypothyroidism.
-Total and LDL concentrations may be elevated.
+Total and LDL cholesterol concentrations may be elevated.

 Family history.
 Genetic conditions, such as familial hypercholesterolemia, may contribute to dyslipidemias.